ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 ### JSX

+JSX stands for JavaScript eXtended markup language.
 JSX is a syntax extension for JavaScript that allows you to describe your UI in a familiar HTML-like syntax.
 This code is JSX:

 ```jsx